RomanEmreis/volga-docs/docs/getting-started/json-payload.md

     app.run().await
 }
 ```
-Then the following command will return the JSON:
+To see the JSON response in action:
 ```bash
 > curl http://127.0.0.1:7878/hello
 {"name":"John","age":35}
 ```
+### Simplified Version with ok!
+Macro
-Alternative usage with `ok!` macro which uses the `Results::json()` under the hood:
+For a more streamlined approach, the `ok!` macro automatically uses `Results::json()` under the hood when passing a serializable object:
 ```rust
 use volga::{App, AsyncEndpointsMapping, ok, Payload};
 use serde::Serialize;